How to Get a Passenger Transport for Non-Emergency Cases Business License in Dubai

 The first step is selecting the appropriate legal structure.
 Most service operators opt for a Free Zone Establishment (FZE), which suits a single shareholder, or a Free Zone Company (FZCO) where two or more shareholders are involved.
 Both structures benefit from full foreign ownership rights.

 Once the structure is confirmed, you will need to reserve a trade name and submit an initial application.
 Required documentation typically includes passport copies of shareholders and directors, a business plan, and relevant supporting documents.
-The free zone authority reviews the application and, upon preliminary approval, issues payment instructions for licence and registration fees.
+The free zone authority reviews the application and, upon preliminary approval, issues payment instructions for license and registration fees.

 Operators must also arrange a registered office address within Dubai South.
 A flexi-desk option is generally available for service businesses that do not require a large physical footprint, though a dedicated office can be taken if operational needs demand it.
-Upon payment and document verification, the Business Licence is issued, after which you can proceed to open a corporate bank account in the UAE.
+Upon payment and document verification, the Business License is issued, after which you can proceed to open a corporate bank account in the UAE.

 Key Cost Components